 Volunteering is a great first step towards accepting responsibility for the future we leave behind.
-Committing your time, and energy, to help others is extremely rewarding, while it’s also highly commended.
-What’s more, it can be beneficial if you’re struggling professionally since it offers valuable work experience and it can also help boost your skill set and develop your career.
+Not only is committing your own time and energy to help others extremely rewarding, but it's also beneficial to your career; if you’re struggling to land that dream job, for instance, volunteering offers valuable work experience and the chance to develop key career skills.

-The problem that many professionals face is that they don’t have time to commit to volunteer work, and this is where online volunteering comes in.
-This type of voluntary work can be carried out from home and it’s ideal if you have specialised skills you’d like to put to good work and a busy schedule.
+Of course, the problem that many professionals face is that they simply don’t have the time to commit to volunteer work; if you have a busy schedule or other pressing responsibilities, then there’s a good chance you’ll only have a few spare hours at night, by which point your volunteering options are pretty limited.
+Luckily, this is where online volunteering comes in.
+It can be carried out from the comfort of your own home, and it’s ideal if you have specialised hard skills that you’d like to utilise.